cosmos/mainnet/README.md

 ## Scheduled Upgrade 🗓️

-The `v10` upgrade was proposed through an [on-chain software upgrade proposal](https://www.mintscan.io/cosmos/proposals/798) and is open to voting between 2023-06-02 and 2023-06-16.
-The upgrade is proposed to take place at block height **15,816,200** which should occur approximately at **June 21st, 2023.** The chain id will remain `cosmoshub-4`.
+The `v11` upgrade was proposed through an [on-chain software upgrade proposal](https://www.mintscan.io/cosmos/proposals/804) and is open to voting between 2023-07-27 and 2023-08-10.
+The upgrade is proposed to take place at block height **16,596,000** which should occur approximately at **August 16th, 2023.** The chain id will remain `cosmoshub-4`.

-You can find `v10.0.x` tagged code and binaries in the [gaia repository](https://github.com/cosmos/gaia/releases/tag/v10.0.1).
+You can find `v11.0.0` tagged code and binaries in the [gaia repository](https://github.com/cosmos/gaia/releases/tag/v11.0.0).

 Upgrades can be a memory intensive process.
 Please see the guide for the [current hardware recommendations](https://hub.cosmos.network/main/hub-tutorials/join-mainnet.html#hardware).
 We recommend that you are prepared to upgrade on a machine with sufficient physical memory.
 Some node operators also choose add 8-16 GB of swap to avoid out of memory issues.